About

 Fitting the models

 To fit the models, we first prepare the cpam object, then compute p-values, estimate the changepoint, and select the shape for each transcript.
 For this analysis, the count data are supplied as a matrix (see this case study for importing data directly from common quantification software).
-We filter out transcripts that do not have more than 20 reads in at least 3/5 of the samples.
+We keep all transcripts that have more than 20 reads in at least 3/5 of the samples.

 cpo <- prepare_cpam(